alexashley/blog-a-gogo/README.md

 # Blag

-A small blogging framework for Go
+A small blogging framework for Go.